kennyzhang620/calhacks-salvage/README.md

 In the Unity Editor, select the scene that uses the feature you'd like to reference and hit play.
 If you find yourself having problems using our samples, please refer to our [documentation page](https://lightship.dev/docs/ardk/sample_projects/) for more information.

-To build the samples on a mobile device, follow our [Setup Guide.](https://lightship.dev/docs/ardk/setup/#selecting-your-mobile-platform)
+To build on a mobile device, follow our [Setup Guide.](https://lightship.dev/docs/ardk/setup/#selecting-your-mobile-platform)

 # Recording Datasets for Playback
 AR Playback is a new, powerful feature for in-editor testing.
 The Recording sample will allow you to create your own dataset of an area near you.
 For more information, see [the Playback documentation](https://lightship.dev/docs/ardk/features/playback/).